splunk/splunk-sdk-php/README.md

-# The Splunk Software Development Kit for PHP (Beta)
+# The Splunk Software Development Kit for PHP (Release)

 The Splunk Software Development Kit (SDK) for PHP makes it easy for PHP applications to communicate with and control a Splunk server.
 Using the APIs